Dialect-Inc/next-routes-dir/readme.md

 # next-routes-dir

-> **Note:** `next-routes-dir` is currently hardcoded to support its use-case in the [Dialect](https://github.com/Dialect-Inc) codebase, so it likely won't work as-is with your project.
-Before the code is rewritten to generalize to all Next.js projects, you're free to fork the project and tweak it to support your own use case!

 `next-routes-dir` provides a way to use Next.js 13's `app/` directory colocation features while still using the feature-set of the old `pages/` directory.
 With `next-routes-dir`, you can create a `routes/` folder in your Next.js app that mirrors the folder structure of Next.js 13's `app/` directory, and it will automatically generate a valid `pages/` directory based on the structure of the `routes/` directory.

 > You might be wondering, why don't we use Next.js 13's `app/` directory directly?
 In addition to the `app/` directory still being in beta, there are many incompatibilities and breaking changes from the `pages/` directory that require a substantial amount of work to migrate.
 However, the co-location features of the `app/` directory is very useful, so `next-routes-dir` provides a way to leverage the co-located structure of files inside the `app/` directory while still maintaining the same feature set provided by the `pages/` directory.